wprashed/trackflow-order-timeline-tracker/README.md

-# Order Timeline Tracker
+# TrackFlow - Order Time Tracker for WooCommerce

-Order Timeline Tracker is a WooCommerce plugin that replaces plain order status text with a visual timeline/progress bar.
+TrackFlow is a WooCommerce plugin that replaces plain order status text with a visual timeline/progress bar.

 ## Features